zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 Validators are responsible for committing of new blocks to the ledger.
 Here are steps for setting up a new validator node.

-A more detailed instruction on how to add a validator node to the current DC Ledger pool can be found here: [running-node.md](running-node.md).
+A more detailed instruction on how to add a validator node to an existing DC Ledger network can be found here: [running-node.md](running-node.md).

 * Firstly you have to posses an account with `NodeAdmin` role on the ledger.
 See [Getting Account](#getting-account):

 * Initialize the node and create the necessary config files:
+    * If you want to join an existing persistent network, then look at the [Persistent Chains](../deployment/persistent_chains) for a list of available networks.
+Each subfolder there represents `<chain-id>` and contains the genesis and persistent_peers files.
-    * Init Node: `dcld init <node name> --chain-id <chain id>`.
+    * Init Node: `dcld init <node name> --chain-id <chain-id>`.
     * Fetch the network `genesis.json` file and put it into dcld's config directory (usually `$HOME/.dcld/config/`).
     * In order to join network your node needs to know how to find alive peers.
     Update `persistent_peers` field of `$HOME/.dcld/config/config.toml` file to contain peers info in the format:
     `<node1 id>@<node1 listen_addr>,<node2 id>@<node2 listen_addr>,.....`
     * Open `26656` (p2p) and `26657` (RPC) ports.

 * Add validator node to the network:
     * Get this node's tendermint validator *consensus address*: `dcld tendermint show-address`